 The Non-GMO Project is committed to preserving and building sources of non-GMO products.
 The story of GMO alfalfa helps illustrate why our mission is so important—and so difficult.
 Not only has GMO alfalfa contaminated farmed alfalfa, but it’s also irreparably changing wild populations.
 It’s important to make sure that current and future generations have access to non-GMO choices that include non-GMO alfalfa.

 If we have any chance of saving conventional alfalfa, it begins with non-GMO animal feed.
-If you choose to eat meat, eggs, or dairy, choosing non-GMO is one of the most meaningful ways you can help protect our remaining wild alfalfa.
+If you choose to eat meat, eggs, or dairy, choosing Non-GMO Project Verified is one of the most meaningful ways you can help protect our remaining wild alfalfa.